Program customization

 2.Identify the potential of electronic and photonic technologies in your field

-3.Sketch out research projects that would benefit from electronic and photonic technologies
+3.Outline research projects that would benefit from electronic and photonic technologies

 4.Create a poster to debate the use of electronic and photonic technologies in your field.